 - Students with an established interest in veterinary medicine and a concurrent career focus on discovery science and academia

 - Students with an established interest in biology and a career focus in discovery science and academia, but who have more recently recognized the intellectual benefits provided by an education in veterinary medicine

-Application to the Combined DVM-PhD Program can be accessed through the DVM Admissions website.
-When setting up your Cornell Tracking Page, you need to indicate that you are applying to the Combined DVM-PhD Program.
+Application to the Combined DVM-PhD Degree program pathway can be accessed through the DVM Admissions website.
+When setting up your Cornell Tracking Page, you need to indicate that you are applying to the Combined DVM-PhD Degree program pathway.
 This will provide you access to a section requesting information related to your research experience.

-The Combined DVM-PhD Admissions Committee is looking for students who have:
+The Combined DVM-PhD Degree program pathway Admissions Committee is looking for students who have:

 - a dedication to both research and veterinary medicine